 Huntsville looks a lot different than it did 93 years ago.

 Although the shop has changed with the times to keep up with demand and customer needs, not much is different from 93 years ago.
-Maybe just some new products, close to 10,000!
+Maybe just some new products — close to 10,000, actually.

 Caleb Hipp, the "Adopted Lewter," is the store manager.
-He's the go-to when a local DIY-er has a question, and he's willing to help with just about anything.
+He's the go-to when a local do-it-yourselfer has a question, and he's willing to help with just about anything.

-This time of year, employees said their garden and plant business really picks up.
+This time of year, employees said, their gardening and plant sales really picks up.
 They're also one of the few licensed well pump repair shops left in North Alabama.

 Longtime customer Jef Park has been coming to Lewter's since he was a little boy.
-Now, he does property maintenance in the Rocket City.
-He knows what it's like to run a small business.
+Now he does property maintenance in the Rocket City, and he knows what it's like to run a small business.

 "I've been using them ever since, trying to shop local and support local businesses," he said.

-They carry branded products, but don't take a corporate name like Ace or True Value.
+They carry branded products but don't take a corporate name like Ace Hardware or True Value.
 Park says that's what keeps the store so special.

-"It's the start of a small business, you know, it's family-owned, been here forever.
-It keeps the money in the community," he said.
+"It's the start of a small business," he said.
+"You know, it's family-owned, been here forever.
+It keeps the money in the community."